KozorovitskiyLaboratory/crossbill/README.md

 Crossbill project covers an open access single objective light-sheet microscopy platform.
 This repository covers the software aspect of this project.
 More details about this project is accessible at the accompanying bioRxiv pre-print at doi: [10.1101/2021.04.30.442190](https://www.biorxiv.org/content/10.1101/2021.04.30.442190v1.full)

-Caution: This project is still in alpha stage!
+Caution: This project is in alpha phase of development!

 This is made available under the following license:
 ____________________________